QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: The General Pipeline

-Here we see the reason for why cups are costly, since each cup leads to $2q_n$ (or $2q_s$ ) qubits that require post-selection.
-Had one stuck to the diagram in Fig.~\ref{fig:ExampleSent_PGDiagram} then 6 out of 7 qubits would have had to be post-selected, rather than 4 out of 5 based on Fig.~\ref{fig:ExampleSent_PGDiagram_bent}.
-With sentences just slightly longer than in the example and limited number $n_{\text{shots}}$ of shots of any given circuit ($2^{13}$ for IBM quantum devices) one easily runs into severe statistical limitations to reliably estimate the desired outcome probabilities.

-\textit{Step 6}: The quantum computer runs the circuit $n_{\text{shots}}$ times, i.e. for each run prepares initial states, applies the gates and measures all the qubits at the end.
-This returns outcome counts of the shots for all qubits.
+\ed{Thus the quantum computer runs a given circuit $n_{\text{shots}}$ times (runs also referred to as \textit{shots}), but ignoring the 0-effects that appear in a sentence's representation for the time being.
+For each run the machine prepares initial states, applies the gates and then measures all the qubits.
+At the end, this step returns outcome counts of the shots for \emph{all} qubits.}

+\ed{\textit{Step 7 (Post-Processing):} The post-processing step of the pipeline has two parts to it.
+The first is a task independent one and is the completion of what it means to implement a sentence's circuit representation like the one in Fig.~\ref{fig:ExampleSent_QCircuit}, that is, taking into account where there are 0-effects (or more generally other non-deterministic effects).}

+\ed{This thus is the point at which \emph{post-selection} happens, a concept that was introduced in Sec.~\ref{sec:Intro_QC}.
+As part of \emph{Step 6} all qubits were measured yielding counts of outcomes.
+Post-selection now means to restrict the measurement data to the subset of runs where all those qubits with a 0-effect on them in the circuit to be achieved, did indeed yield the corresponding 0 outcome when measured.
+Only once the data has been appropriately restricted in such manner are the counts turned into estimations of relative frequencies for the outcomes of those qubits that correspond to the `open' wires in the run circuit, such as the wire coming out of component (i) in Fig.~\ref{fig:ExampleSent_QCircuit}.}